Beamstrahlung monitoring at SuperKEKB upgrade 2023: Results

 \section{Results}

-In this section we show the results of the NN models and compare these results with those provided by the traditional Linear Regression (LR):
+In this section we show the results obtained with the NN models and compare these results with those provided by the traditional Linear Regression (LR):

 where independent variables $x_i$ correspond to the number of pixels of scaled images in FI method and to the number of parameters in an image description in RI method.
-A LR approach is feasible as, historically, we have always seen high linearity with beam current and other beam parameters in zero beamstrahlung conditions (that is, when only one beam was present in the accelerator).
+Previous study showed feasibility of the LR approach since the LABM has always seen high linearity with beam current and other beam parameters in zero beamstrahlung conditions (that is, when only one beam was present in the accelerator).
 We also compare our results with those obtained by the previous LABM configuration from~\cite{nnresult}.

-In this study we try to reproduce the following accelerator-related variables: luminosity, currents, beam sizes and emittances.